TheRacetrack/racetrack/docs/permissions.md

 - `full_access` - not important for regular users.
 Covers all above.
 Intended for administrators.

 ## Resource

 Permisssion can cover either all jobs, whole job family, single job or a signle endpoint.

 When adding **Auth Resource Permission** (in Admin panel), there are filter fields, which narrow down the permission only to the particular resources matching criteria.
-If filter is not set, it covers all resources.
+**If filter is not set, it covers all resources.**

 The resource can be filtered by the following fields:

 - Job family
-- Job
+- Job (e.g. "adder v0.0.1")
-- Endpoint
+- Endpoint (e.g. `/api/v1/perform`)

 All of these fields are optional.
 Each of them narrows down the filtering of the resources, which the permission covers.
 For instance, if **Job** field is empty and the **Family** is set, the permission works for all jobs within the family.
-If none of the fields is filled, the permission works on all of the resources (all families, all jobs, all endpoints).
+If none of the fields is filled, the permission works on all the resources (all families, all jobs, all endpoints).

-Keep in mind that the permission may give an access not only to the existing resources, but also for those that are yet to come up in future.
+Keep in mind that the permission may give an access not only to the existing resources, but also for those that are yet to come up in the future.
 For example, new job version from the same family will be affected, while there is a permission covering the whole family.

 ## How to grant a permission?

 If you've run into an "Unauthorized" error like this:

 ```
 Unauthorized: no permission to do this operation:
 auth subject "Job Family: python-chain" does not have permission